IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Creator stores the DiagnosticReport resources to Report Repositories, Report Readers, or Rendered Report Readers.

+> Note: Storing reports directly to the Report Readers or Rendered Report Reader is to provide a similar integration path which is common using HL7 ORU.
+This enables a transition path from traditional HL7 ORU report integration to IMR with minimal new infrastructure.

 > Note: How the Report Creator receives the multimedia content in the report is out of scope for this release of IMR.
 For instance, a Report Creator may be grouped with an Evidence Creator, or a Report Creator may be integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.

 #### 1:52.1.1.2 Report Repository